priyamaurya653/heritage/README.md

 # heritage
-this is a project of indian culture of herutage
+this is a project of indian culture of heritage